mustafaakgunn/CollectionViewProject/README.md

-Places from World in CollectionView structure
+Places from the World in CollectionView structure